paulscherrerinstitute/lan9254-rtl-esc/tool/README.md

 (default) event-code and delay of this trigger pulse are defined here.
 The delay is measured in EVR-clock ticks.

+The special event code `0` does not use a pulse-generator but detects the arrival of the EVR's distributed data buffer.

 #### LATCH0 Events
 The EtherCAT-EVR hardware/firmware latches the EtherCAT DC timestamp when the LATCH0 signal (in firmware) is asserted and deasserted, respectively.